selner/job_scooper_v4/README.md

 ## Other Stuff
 * Version:  v4.0.beta1 [release notes](../../releases)
 * Author:  Bryan Selner (dev at recoilvelocity dot com)
-* Tested mainly on Mac OS 10.11 and 10.12.
+* Tested mainly in Linux under Docker (see Dockerfile) and macOS 12.12.
 Your mileage might vary on other platforms.
 * Issues/Bugs:  [Please report them!](../../issues)